dlarocque/quest/README.md

 boldly going somewhere many have gone before- and returned.

-Quest is (going to be) a minimal hobby x86 operating system kernel written in C.
+Quest is (going to be) a minimal hobby x86 operating system kernel written in Rust.

 ## Goals